Summer College for High School Students

 Summer College students live in the Residential College South, one of the newer residence halls on campus.
 The RC South is separated by gender into sectioned floors for Summer College, with undergraduate counselors residing on each floor to supervise residents.

-Each student is assigned to their own room in consideration for public health, though most will share a bathroom with one other student.
-Students housed in the RC South enjoy playing ping pong and board games in its recreational spaces and games of football, soccer, and frisbee in the large adjoining green space.
+Students will be assigned to share a room with one other student unless they wish to pay the cost of a single room.
+Students housed in the RC South enjoy playing ping pong and board games in its recreational spaces as well as games of football, soccer, and frisbee in the large adjoining green space.
 On evenings when there is live music in the Grove or on the Square, students may stroll up to take in the show or savor ice-cold snacks purchased from a local vendor.

 All Summer College students belong to smaller communities of fellow students, allowing them opportunities to get to know one another on a more individual basis.
 Community time activities combine social and educational opportunities and are facilitated by residential staff four nights per week.